pantheon-systems/documentation/source/docs/articles/sites/debugging-sites-with-log-files.md

 No, access to Apache Solr logs is not available.
 For more information on debugging Solr, see [Apache Solr on Pantheon](/docs/articles/sites/apache-solr).

+#### Can I download Varnish logs?

+No, Varnish logs are not available for download.

 #### My Drupal database logs are huge.
 Should I disable dblog?

 The best recommended practice is to find and resolve the problems.
 PHP notices, warnings, and errors mean more work for PHP, the database, and your site.
 If your logs are filling up with PHP messages, find and eliminate the root cause of the problems.
 The end result will be a faster site.

-### How do I access logs in environments with multiple containers?
+#### How do I access logs in environments with multiple containers?

 Business and Enterprise plans have more than a single container in the Live environment.
 In order to download the logs from each application container, use the following shell script: